 Is there an appeals process?

-Once the decree is published, anyone who is a parishioner of a parish who considers themselves to be aggrieved (injured or treated unfairly) by the Bishop's decision has the right to appeal the decision to him in writing concerning the way their parish is being altered.
-According to the norms of the Church’s law (Canon 1734), the written appeal must be made in writing and postmarked no later than 10 days after the decree, and addressed to Bishop McClory at 9292 Broadway, Merrillville, IN 46410.
+The process for appeal is outlined according to the norms of the Church’s law (Canon 1734).
+Once the decree is published, anyone who is a parishioner of that parish has the right to seek to revoke or amend that decree in writing concerning the way their parish is being altered.
+The written appeal must be made in writing and received no later than 10 days after the decree, and delivered to Bishop McClory at 9292 Broadway, Merrillville, IN 46410.
 We cannot accept emails or phone calls as a request for appeal.

 I still have questions or concerns that were not addressed here.
 Who can I contact?